-Your brokerage firm is furnishing this document to you to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
+Your brokerage firm is furnishing this document to you to provide some basic facts abut purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
 Before trading stocks in a margin account, you should carefully review the margin agreement provided by your firm.
 Consult your firm regarding any questions or concerns you may have with your margin accounts.

 When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from your brokerage firm.
 If you choose to borrow funds from your firm, you will open a margin account with the firm.
 The securities purchased are the firm's collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, the firm can take action, such as issue a margin call and/or sell securities in [your account] any of your accounts held with the member, in order to maintain the required equity in the account.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan and, as a result the firm can take action, such as issue a applicable requirements, an NASD member firm can force the sale of any of the securities in any of the customer's accounts held at the firm and such liquidations are not limited to the customer's margin account.
+Additionally, NASD Regulation deletes the phrase "under the law" from its original filing to clarify that maintenance margin requirements are requirements of self-regulatory organizations.
+See Letter from Alden S. Adkins, General Counsel and Senior Vice President, NASD Regulation, to Katherine A. England, Assistant Director, Division of Market Regulation, Commission, dated September 25, 2000.

+margin call and/or sell securities in any of your accounts held with the member, in order to maintain the required equity in the account.